afif-malghani-zz/Publisher-Client---Android/README.md

 ## Known Prolems:
 #### The client is only capable of publishig, for now.
-#### Have made some changes to the code which have not been tested.
-Will update about that soon.
+#### Have made some changes to the code, but no longer have the server code, my friend lost it.
+So, the changes have not been tested.